Exploring the Alphabet of English Idioms: A Journey through ‘M’

 Justifications:

 This is an idiom because it means that people who are unhappy tend to seek the company of others who share similar feelings.
-The phrase doesn't literally mean misery (or unhappiness) is a person who seeks out company, but rather it uses "misery" metaphorically to represent emotional distress.
+The idiom doesn't literally mean misery (or unhappiness) is a person who seeks out company, but rather it uses "misery" metaphorically to represent emotional distress.

 Origin: